-In a market so abundant and maybe even bloated with round diamonds, how does Hearts on Fire try to stand out from the crowd?
-What my local retailer touted to me when I visited their store was the “superlative” polishing of HoF stones.
+In a market so abundant and maybe even bloated with round cut diamonds, how does Hearts on Fire try to stand out from the crowd? how does Hearts on Fire try to stand out from the crowd?
+Well, I had some answers after visiting my local retailer.
+What was touted to me during a store visit was the use of “superlative” polishing in HoF stones.

 “Using super high tech anti-vibration technology on the cutting wheel and a secret formula (that no one else presumably has in the world), they are able to create the world’s most perfectly cut hearts and arrows diamond.
-The finishing of their stones is performed at 100X magnification.
-That’s TEN TIMES the industry standard set for grading diamonds!”
+The finishing of their stones is graded at 100X magnification.
+That’s TEN TIMES the industry standard of grading diamonds!”

-With clever marketing, HoF tries to package everything to make consumers believe that there is some secret recipe (stated on their official site) which was probably invented by a mad scientist who slaved away his life in the lab.
+With clever marketing, HoF tries to package everything in a manner to make you believe there is some secret recipe (stated on their official site) invented by a scientist who slaved away his life in the lab.
 For the record, creating perfectly cut hearts and arrows diamonds isn’t something new or unique to Hearts On Fire.

-In fact, the Japanese pioneered the cut in the 80’s and the person who made H&A gain traction is a man called Brian Gavin.
-The methods used to creating this patterning in diamonds are openly shared in the public domain.
-If you are interested to find out more, click here to view this material.
+In fact, the Japanese pioneered the cut during the 80’s and the person who made H&A gain traction is a man called Brian Gavin.
+Also, the cutting method that is used to create the hearts and arrows patterning is openly shared in the public domain.
+If you are interested to find out more, click here.

 What about the superlative polish at 100X?
 Wow!
 That’s like 10 times better than what other people are doing.
 Really?
 Let me ask you some practical questions.